Culture Brain: History

 Culture Brain was founded in 1980 as Nihon Game Corporation.
 In 1981, a subsidiary to handle the sales operations of the company was established.
-Its first video games were arcades games, with titles such as Shanghai Kid and Chinese Hero that were manufactured under "Taiyo Systems" trademark.
+Its first video games were arcades games, with titles such as Shanghai Kid and Chinese Hero that were manufactured under "Taiyo System" trademark.
 In 1987, it transitioned from arcade to console video games and renamed itself "Culture Brain".
 The company has also alternatively used the brand "Micro Academy" in the mid-1980s.

 In North America, Culture Brain is mostly known for its six video games for the Nintendo Entertainment System and its three for the Super NES.
-Three of those NES games, Baseball Simulator 1.000, The Magic of Scheherazade and Flying Warriors, were strongly redesigned from their Japanese source to better appeal North American consumers.
+Three of those NES games, Baseball Simulator 1.000, The Magic of Scheherazade and Flying Dragon 2, were strongly redesigned from their Japanese source to better appeal North American consumers.

-Culture Brain was distinct for its innovative gameplay by incorporating multiple genres in its games.
-However, like many other Japanese video game companies, Culture Brain ceased its operations in the United States in the 1990s.
+Culture Brain was distinct for its innovative gameplay by incorporating multiple genres in its games, but like many other Japanese video game companies, Culture Brain ceased its operations in the United States in the 1990s.
 Ever since the demise of Culture Brain USA, video games developed by the parent company have rarely made it in America.
-An exception of the latter situation is the Nintendo 64 version of Flying Dragon which was published by Natsume.
+An exception of the latter situation is the Nintendo 64 version of Flying Dragon which was published by Natsume Inc. in the United States.

+Culture Brain Excel era

+In 2016, the company was renamed Culture Brain Excel and the website's URL was changed to the new name.
+The longtime Culture Brain logo was instantly dropped with the intent of launching a new logo in the following year.

+In September 2021, Culture Brain Excel was renamed as Nihon Game once again, returning to its original name from 1980.

+Subsidiary

 Culture Brain also ran until 2003 a professional school, the Culture Brain Art Institute.

-In 2016, the company was renamed Culture Brain Excel and the website's URL was changed to the new name.
-The longtime Culture Brain logo was instantly dropped and will be replaced by a new logo that is scheduled to be unveiled in 2017.